Pain Relief Medication While in Hospital

 Introduction

 This leaflet has been produced to give you general information about your treatment.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 Oral Pain Relief Medication